KevinSmhevin/coding-patterns/union_find.md

 ### Why union find over DFS/BFS

-When applicable union find provides near constant time operations for union and find operations (overall `log n` time).
+When applicable union find provides near constant time operations for union and find operations (overall `O log n` time).
-In contrast BFS/DFS will take `O(V + E)` `v = vertices e = edges`.
+In contrast BFS/DFS will take `O(V + E)` where `v = vertices e = edges` overall `O(n)` linear time.
-The drawbacks are spaceoverhead to store the parent and rank of each node/vertex and the initial setup to create the union find data structure.
+The main drawbacks of union find are space overhead to store the parent and rank of each node/vertex and the initial setup to create the union find data structure.

 ### Union find class properties